Texas Landlord Premises Liability and Responsibilities for Tenant Safety

 - Photos with a date and time are important, because evidence could be removed

 - Get names and phone numbers of any people who witnessed the accident

 - Witnesses will help prove your story in the future

 - Call an experienced injury attorney

 - Thomas J. Henry Law injury attorneys have the experience and resources necessary to retrieve the compensation you deserve for your injuries

 Thomas J. Henry Are Leaders in the Field of Premises Liability Lawsuits

 Because of careless property owners, many people will suffer catastrophic injuries such as brain injuries or spinal cord injuries.
 The nature of many injuries which occur on dangerous property can be more than painful- they can be permanent.

 Do not let your injuries overwhelm your life.
 If you have been seriously injured as a result of a condition or the use of real property, contact Thomas J. Henry Law.
 As your premises liability lawyer, we will secure proper medical care and fight to make sure you receive proper compensation.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Houston, and Austin serving clients across Texas and nationwide.
 We are available 24/7, nights and weekends and we represent clients/victims all over the country.